 Curcumin can also be combined with radiation therapy.
 In fact, it’s been demonstrated as having several benefits, such as increasing the sensitivity of cancer cells to radiation, across a wide range of cancer types and stages.27

-Always consult with your veterinarian to ensure that it is safe to add curcumin to your dog’s current regimen, particularly because synergistic effects with other medications and supplements may be harmful to your dog.
+Curcumin generally seems safe and to combine well with other treatments.
+However, you should always consult with your veterinarian to ensure that it is safe to add curcumin to your dog’s current regimen, particularly because synergistic effects with other medications and supplements may harm your dog.

-There are a number of commercial curcumin options that are currently available on the market, ranging from powders to chews and softgels.
-Products typically recommend a once or twice a day dosing schedule.
+Several commercial curcumin options are on the market, ranging from powders to chews and softgels.
+Products typically recommend a once or twice-a-day dosing schedule.

 Most products intended for use in dogs dose at 15mg-20mg per pound of body weight per day.
-This is sometimes spread out over the course of the day, likely to try to make it more bioavailable.
+This is sometimes spread out over the day, likely to try to make it more bioavailable.

 Some recipes recommend adding black pepper to the golden paste.
 This adds in piperine, black pepper’s key alkaloid.
-One study found that curcumin bioavailability increased 2,000% after it was provided orally with piperine and another study detected curcumin in the tissue of rats for a significantly longer period of time when it was given with piperine compared to without.18,19
+This may have more evidence to help.
+One study found that curcumin bioavailability increased 2,000% after it was provided orally with piperine.
+Another study detected curcumin in the tissue of rats for a significantly longer time when it was given with piperine than without.18,19

 Curcumin is typically administered orally.
 Dogs usually don’t mind the taste of curcumin, but if they absolutely refuse the supplement, you could fill a turkey baster with water and immediately dispense it into your dog’s mouth after you place the curcumin supplement into their mouth.2 This will encourage them to swallow and avoid spitting the supplement out.2

-Recall that oral administration, although by far the most common, may be problematic because it is not well absorbed into the gastrointestinal tract.
-Less than 1% of orally administered curcumin will be absorbed through the intestinal tract, with even less reaching the bloodstream to circulate throughout the body.14
+Recall that oral administration, although by far the most common, may be problematic because less than 1% of orally administered curcumin will be absorbed through the intestinal tract, with even less reaching the bloodstream to circulate throughout the body.14

-A drug delivery system that bypasses the need for oral consumption will likely be needed to improve efficacy, such as the above-mentioned intravenous formulation, LipoCurc™.
-This particular system of delivery was provided at a concentration of 10mg per kg over a span of 2 hours.30 The difficulty with this product is that it must be given by a veterinary professional.
+A drug delivery system that bypasses oral consumption will likely be needed to improve efficacy, such as the above-mentioned intravenous formulation, LipoCurc™.
+This particular delivery system was provided at a concentration of 10mg per kg over 2 hours.30

 Don’t Overdo Curcumin Supplements

-With all the options out there, it’s best to talk to your veterinary and find a reputable well-supported product containing curcumin to give to your dog as opposed to trying mixes and combinations of supplements and recipes at home.
+With all the options out there, it’s best to talk to your veterinarian and find a reputable well-supported product containing curcumin to give to your dog instead of trying mixes and combinations of supplements and recipes at home.

 - Levine CB, Bayle J, Biourge V, Wakshalg JJ.
 Cellular effects of turmeric root and rosemary leaf extract on canine neoplastic cell lines.
 BMC Vet Res 2017;13:388.